-Certain provisions of the Report are described herein.
-The Report is not incorporated by reference herein, is available on the City's internet website at: https://berkeleyca.gov/sites/default/files/documents/2023-05-23%20Special%20Item%2001%20 Unfunded%20Liability%20Obligations_0.pdf.
+Certain provisions of the Report, which is available on the City's internet website but is not incorporated by reference herein, are described below.
+The link to the Report on the City's internet website is the following: https://berkeleyca.gov/sites/default/files/documents/2023-05-23%20Special%20Item%2001%20Unfunded%20Liability%20Obligations_0.pdf.
 The City takes no responsibility for the continued accuracy of the Internet addresses or for the accuracy or timeliness of information posted there, and such information is not incorporated in this Official Statement by these references.